 And I happen to live in a house that backs on to a ravine.
 So I see deer on a fairly regular basis.

-And I think combining more than one of these deer proofing approaches is the secret to success!
+Pro Tip: Combining more than one of these deer proofing approaches is the secret to success!

-There are very few plants that are totally deer proof…if a deer is hungry enough, it will eat pretty much anything.
+There are very few plants that are totally deer proof.
+If a deer is hungry enough, it will eat pretty much anything.
 (And apparently they really like Hibiscus!)

 - Plants with prickly foliage or brambles (eg. globe thistle)